Study Abroad Program Overview

-- develop an understanding of contemporary Botswana, its opportunities and challenges
+- develop understanding of Botswana, its history, opportunities and challenges

-- take advantage of service learning and internship opportunities in the community.
+- engage in service learning or an internship in the community.

-A special track in community public health focuses on public and environmental health issues in Botswana, both within and outside the classroom.
+A special track in community health focuses on public and environmental health issues in Botswana, both in the classroom and in the local community.

 Students attend classes with international and/or host country students.